-Update to guidance/ Subject The approach we have taken Further details can be found in this section of our plan The EA have advised that companies should consider capping their abstraction from each source currently in use to match recent levels of abstraction, based on conditions related to WFD status We have reviewed the impact of this approach on the deployable output of our sources and have included this as an additional set of scenarios to our Environmental Destination scenarios.
-Section 5 (Environmental Forecast) The EA have advised that companies should review the feasibility of WRMP options related to sources impacted by Environmental Destination We have reviewed our option list to understand if our Environmental Destination scenarios impact their feasibility, and have rejected these as appropriate.
-Section 7 (Appraisal of Resource Options), Appendix Q (Rejection register) Review the feasibility of transfers where water needs to be retained in environment to protect designated sites (Regional plans NE/NW Environmental legislation and policy note) We have reviewed how this may impact our options, particularly strategic resource options which involve a transfer SRO Gate 2 documents For options requiring an HRA to be included in the plan, there must be an absence of effects beyond all scientific doubt (Regional plans NE/NW Environmental legislation and policy note) We have consulted extensively with our regulators on this, and are continuing our approach from WRMP19 to allow inclusion of options where we cannot prove absence of effects beyond all scientific doubt but commit to establish this well in advance of commissioning.
+Update to guidance/ Subject The approach we have taken Further details can be found in this section of our plan Review the feasibility of transfers where water needs to be retained in environment to protect designated sites (Regional plans NE/ Natural Resources Wales (NRW) Environmental legislation and policy note) We have reviewed how this may impact our options, particularly strategic resource options which involve a transfer.
+SRO Gate 2 documents For options requiring an HRA to be included in the plan, there must be an absence of effects beyond all scientific doubt (Regional plans Natural England (NE)/NW Environmental legislation and policy note) We have consulted extensively with our regulators on this point, and based on this we are continuing our approach from WRMP19.
+This allows inclusion of options where, based on the available information for our constrained options, we are satisfied that any potential effects are likely mitigatable.
+The level of option information available follows standard practice as per the WRPG and is appropriate to the strategic nature of the WRMP.
+Where we cannot prove absence of effects beyond all scientific doubt we commit to establish this well in advance of commissioning and as part of any required planning application.
 Appendix C (HRA report) (Thames Water specific) - Retaining flows in the Lower Lee In consideration of concerns expressed in relation to the reduction in flows that Deephams Reuse would potentially cause, we have ensured that Deephams can only be built once schemes to provide compensatory flows are also available, also recognising that WFD compliance will need to be confirmed at this point before the option can proceed.
-Deephams Reuse and Lower Lee DRA statement of common understanding The EA have developed the SRO Aquatic Invasive Non Native Species (INNS) Risk Assessment Tool (SAI-RAT), with the expectation that this will be used to assess INNS risk for all WRMP options where high level assessment indicates that this is needed As part of WRSE we have followed this approach, and have worked with the EA to develop an agreed methodology to allow companies to consistently use this tool to assess Non-Strategic Resource options, which tend to have less detailed information available.
+If this cannot be confirmed, alternative constrained options will be pursued.
+Deephams Reuse and Lower Lee DRA statement of common understanding The EA have developed the Strategic Regional Option (SRO) Aquatic Invasive Non-Native Species (INNS) Risk Assessment Tool (SAI-RAT), with the expectation that this will be used to assess INNS risk for all WRMP options where high level assessment indicates that this is needed As part of WRSE we have followed this approach, and have worked with the EA to develop an agreed methodology to allow companies to consistently use this tool to assess Non-Strategic Resource options, which tend to have less detailed information available.
 Appendix BB (INNS report)